gabriellhrn/ghrn.me/content/posts/2024/12/self-hosting-without-a-public-ip.md

 $ cloudflared tunnel info
 ```

-We can also use this command to check if the tunnel has been created succesfully.
+We can also use this command to check if the tunnel has been created successfully.

 Alright, now that we have a tunnel, we need to deploy `cloudflared` and some
 sample services to Kubernetes, then we can connect `cloudflared` to the tunnel